steve-papadogiannis/steve-papadogiannis.github.io/posts/2021-02-01-wake-on-lan-configuration.markdown

 `sudo apt update && sudo apt install openssh-server`

+---

+## Use ssh client

 After `ssh` server was in place and active, I performed an `ssh` connection as a health check (in order to avoid plugging/unplugging input/output devices for debugging).

+To perform the health check I used the [MobaXterm](https://mobaxterm.mobatek.net/).

+`MobaXTerm` is a user-friendly toolbox for remote computing, which includes a colorful `ssh client`

 ---